 The Heisler was sold to the Meadow River Lumber Company at Rainelle, WV in 1939, where it was rostered as No. 6.
 She retired from the lumber company in 1965 and was purchased by the purchased it by the state of West Virginia purchased.
 The engine ran under its own steam from Rainelle to its new home in Cass in December 1966.
 No. 6 would begin operating on the railroad in 1968.
 The Heisler is the fastest geared locomotive in the Cass collection.

-Saturday Infrared photo, Cass Scenic Railroad Heisler #6 pulls past the old Farmhouse
+Cass Scenic Railroad Heisler #6 pulls through the countryside just past milepost 92 on the way to Durban, WV

-In this week’s Saturday Infrared photo, Cass Scenic Railroad Heisler #6 pulls past the old Farmhouse from the School House Curve as they head back to Cass, West Virginia from Durban, during the Cass Spring Photographers Special, on May 4th, 2025.
+Cass Scenic Railroad Heisler #6 pulls through the countryside just past milepost 92 on the way to Durban, West Virginia, during the Cass Spring Photographers Special, out of Cass, West Virginia on May 4th, 2025.

 According to the Mountain Rail West Virginia Website: The Meadow River Lumber No. 6 was built by the Heisler Locomotive Works in Erie, PA, in 1929 for the Bostonia Coal & Clay Products Company of New Bethlehem, PA.